Kathleen Marshall

-Early life, career
+Early life, family and education

+Born in Madison, Wisconsin, Marshall graduated from Taylor Allderdice High School in Pittsburgh, Pennsylvania in 1980.
+She attendded Smith College in Massachusetts, graduating in 1985.

+Career

-Born in Madison, Wisconsin, Marshall graduated from Taylor Allderdice High School in Pittsburgh, Pennsylvania in 1980 and Smith College in 1985.
-She worked in the Pittsburgh theatre scene when she was younger, performing with such companies as Pittsburgh Civic Light Opera.
+Marshall worked in the Pittsburgh theatre scene when she was younger, performing with such companies as Pittsburgh Civic Light Opera.
 She began her Broadway career as an assistant to her brother Rob, the choreographer of Kiss of the Spider Woman, in 1993.
 The two also collaborated on She Loves Me (1993), Damn Yankees (1994), Victor/Victoria (1995) and Seussical (2000).
 She was the artistic director for the Encores! series of staged musical revivals from 1996 through 2000.
 During that time, she choreographed The Boys from Syracuse, Li'l Abner and Call Me Madam and both directed and choreographed Babes in Arms and Wonderful Town.
 Marshall was a judge on the NBC reality series Grease: You're the One That I Want!.
 Viewers' votes selected the stars of the August 2007 Broadway revival of Grease, which she directed and choreographed.

 The Encores! production of Wonderful Town transferred to Broadway in November 2003 and ran until January 2005, with both direction and choreography by Marshall.
 She was nominated for the Tony Award for Best Direction of a Musical and Best Choreography, and won for Best Choreography.
 She was the director and choreographer of the Broadway revival of Pajama Game which opened in February 2006 and which was the Broadway acting debut of Harry Connick Jr.

 Marshall directed and choreographed a Broadway revival of Cole Porter's Anything Goes beginning in April 2011, with Sutton Foster starring as Reno Sweeney.
 Marshall was nominated for the Tony Award for both directing and choreography and won for choreography.
 She was the director and choreographer of the musical Nice Work If You Can Get It which opened on Broadway in April 2012.

 She directed the musical adaptation of the film, Ever After, for Papermill Playhouse’s 2015-16 season.
 She directed the new television movie of Once Upon a Mattress which was broadcast on ABC in December 2005.
 In 2021, Marshall served as the director and choreographer for the London revival of Anything Goes at the Barbican Theatre.
 For her work in the production, she won the Laurence Olivier Award for Best Theatre Choreographer.
 In 2023, Marshall directed and choreographed the world premiere of Sinatra: The Musical at the Birmingham Repertory Theatre.